chuvanan/data_blog/content/post/2018-05-29-notes-on-installing-r-from-source.md

 * R failed to recognize **tcltk** capability even though I have **tcl** and **tk** installed and up-to-date on my machine.
-I skipped this immediately because I never do GUI programming in R.
+I skipped this immediately because I hardly ever do GUI programming in R.

 * R declined to activate cairo graphics engine despite that capability check returned `TRUE`.
 After three minutes searching around the Web, I found a quick